 Evening club curling takes place on Thursday evening.
-Game times are at 6:15, 8:30 .
 There are 4 draws per season with each draw lasting 6 weeks.
 Each draw there is a draft to assign players to teams with the emphasis on meeting new people and networking within the club.

 Convenor: Phil Tomsett

 Evening Men’s also has a Flight night.
 As this is a competitive night, teams choose who they wish to play with and sign up prior to the season beginning.
-It is our largest league at the club with 42 teams registered last year To ensure that you are registered to play for the first draw, please ensure that your card of intent is filled out with your registration.
+It is our largest league at the club with 42 teams registered last year This league fills up fast so get registered early, even if you aren't sure of the team makeup yet.
 Someone will contact you prior to the season beginning to inform you of who you are playing with and when you play.

 21 games (excluding playoffs)

 Friday Mixed curling has 3 options for curlers.
 There is a competitive flight format option, a recreational flight option that is “less” competitive, and a club format in which the teams are shuffled in each of the 3 draws.
 Players in the flight section form their own teams and stay together throughout the year.
 For members looking to join a flight team every effort will be made to accommodate you.

 The club format is perfect for new curlers who want to meet people in the club as well as for individuals or couples who do not want to commit to a flight team.
 Teams are formed at the start of each of the 3 draws.
 For couples who wish to play together please let the convenor know and we again will do our best to accommodate you.
 For those that do not wish to be on the same team again let the convenor know.
 Games are 6 ends.

 Sunday @ 3:45 PM